tacomaninvietnam/HelloWorld/README.md

 ##FAQ

+1. [How do I use git locally?] (https://github.com/CIT275DevGroup/HelloWorld/issues/4)

+2. [But I wanna use it with Visual Studio!!!!!!!!!] (https://github.com/CIT275DevGroup/HelloWorld/issues/3)

 If you have any questions please create an issue and apply the question label to it, maybe it will even get put here!